Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): The weight motivic Chern class Beilinson's regulator

 \end{itemize}

-To get the map (b) we simply apply the Grassmannian duality to the map (\ref{56}).
+To get the map (b), we simply apply the Grassmannian duality to the map (\ref{56}).
+2mm

-2. The key point is that the $\Lambda^*\F^\times$-components of the cocycle in (b) are given by regular functions on $\G^m$, where $ \G:= {\rm GL_N}$.
-Indeed, each $\F^\times$-component is given by a minor on the space of $m+1$ decorated flags in an $N$-dimensional vector space.
-Calculating the residue it is sufficient to do this just for the Birassmannian, and pull back the result first to the simplicial variety of the decorated flags, and then to $\B{\rm GL_N }$.
-This is precisely what we do below.\footnote{We could use the construction avoiding the use of the Grassmannian duality in the beginning, but this would result in longer formulas.}
+2. The $\Lambda^*\F^\times$-components of the cocycle in (b) are given by regular functions on $\G^m$, where $ \G:= {\rm GL_n}$.
+Indeed, each $\F^\times$-component is given by a minor on the space of $m+1$ decorated flags in an $n-$dimensional vector space.
+Calculating the residues it is sufficient to do this just for the Birassmannian, and pull back the result first to the simplicial variety of the decorated flags, and then to $\B{\rm GL_N }$.
+This is precisely what we do below.\footnote{We could avoid the Grassmannian duality from the beginning, but this would result in longer formulas.} 2mm

-3. The calculation of the first residue can be performed using simpler cocycle (\ref{56}).
+3. The calculation of the first residue can be performed using simpler map (\ref{56}).
 This is the first thing we will do.
 Construction (a)-(b) leads to the same result, as one easily checks.
+2mm

-4. To check that the cocycle (\ref{56}) extends to codimension one strata it is sufficient to check the following.
+4. To check that the cocycle $\widetilde {\rm C}^{\cal M}_{4, {n} , \circ }$ extends to codimension one strata it is sufficient to check the following.
 The cocycle has components on $\G^8, \G^7, \G^6, \G^5$.
-One needs just to check that their residues are lifted from $\G^7, \G^6, \G^5, \G^4$ respectively via the standard simplicial map \be \la{57} \G^m \lra \G^{m-1}, ~~~~(g_1, \ldots , g_m) \lms \sum(-1)^i(g_1, \ldots , \widehat g_i, \ldots , g_m). \ee Here we use the fact that the residue map is a morphism of complexes.
+One needs just to check that their residues are lifted from $\G^7, \G^6, \G^5, \G^4$ respectively via the standard simplicial map \be \la{57} \G^m \lra \G^{m-1}, ~~~~(g_1, \ldots , g_m) \lms \sum(-1)^i(g_1, \ldots , \widehat g_i, \ldots , g_m). \ee We use the fact that the residue map is a morphism of complexes.
 The residue of the component on $\G^8$ is zero by definition.
-It is a general expectation that the residue of the component on $\G^7$ must be zero, which still needs to be proved.
+We will prove that the residue of the component on $\G^7$ is zero.
+We will calculate the residue on $\G^6$, and present it as the pull back of an element with values in $\B_2(\F_x) \otimes \F_x^\times$ from $\G^5$ using the maps (\ref{57}).
+We show that the residue of the latter is zero.

+The residue on the component $\G^4$ is not zero, and its successive residues play the central role in proving that our cocycle indeed represents the Chern class.
+Let us start from there.